Azure-Samples/azure-search-power-skills/Vision/ImageStore/README.md

 # ImageStore

 These custom skills store or retrieve a [base64](https://en.wikipedia.org/wiki/Base64)-encoded image to or from blob storage.
-This is useful to make images extracted from a cognitive search pipeline's data source available downstream as both blob URIs or raw base64 data, and to feed those into other skills.
+This is useful to make images extracted from a AI search pipeline's data source available downstream as both blob URIs or raw base64 data, and to feed those into other skills.

 ## Requirements